 Achill’s Blueway, Greenway & Atlantic Drive

-Achill’s Blueway network is a network of water trails at which you can experience a variety of water sports including kayaking and snorkelling.
+Achill’s Blueway network is a network of water trails where you can experience various water sports, including kayaking and snorkelling.

-The Atlantic Drive comprises over 20km of coastal scenery which is a perfect car or bike adventure.
-On the route for the Atlantic Drive is the tower at Kildavnet, a 16th century Irish tower used by the legendary Pirate Queen Granuaile or Grace O’Malley as she was also known as.
+The Atlantic Drive comprises over 20km of coastal scenery, making it a perfect car or bike adventure.
+On the route is the tower at Kildavnet, a 16th-century Irish tower used by the legendary Pirate Queen Granuaile, or Grace O’Malley, as she was also known.

 Accommodation

-There are plenty of accommodation options on the island, from an extensive selection of BnB’s, hotels, hostels, guesthouses and self catering options.
+There are plenty of accommodation options on the island, from an extensive selection of BnBs, hotels, hostels, guesthouses and self-catering options.
 You may choose to go camping or stay in a caravan during your time in Achill.
-You can find out more about all of the types of accommodation as well as eating and drinking options on the offical Achill Tourism website.
+You can learn more about all the types of accommodation and eating and drinking options on the official Achill Tourism website.

 Clare Island

-Clare island in Co.
-Mayo is just a 10 minute ferry ride from Roonagh Quay which gives you just enough time to appreciate the many iconic landmarks in the West of Ireland such as the coastline of Achill island, the Nephin mountain range, the islands of Clew Bay, Croagh Patrick and Inishturk.
+Clare Island in Co.
+Mayo is just a 10-minute ferry ride from Roonagh Quay, which gives you just enough time to appreciate the many iconic landmarks in the West of Ireland, such as the coastline of Achill Island, the Nephin mountain range, and the islands of Clew Bay, Croagh Patrick, and Inishturk.

 Clare island beach

-Another Blue flag beach in the west of Ireland, Clare Island’s beach is well worth a visit for spectacular views of the Atlantic ocean.
+Another blue-flag beach in the west of Ireland, Clare Island’s beach, is well worth a visit for its spectacular views of the Atlantic Ocean.

 Granuaile Castle and other historical sites

-On the rocky headland at the harbour you will find the castle of Granuaile’s, the Pirate Queen of Ireland.
-We have a full article about the pirate queen Granuaile, or Grace O’Malley as she is also known by, which includes her early life, her pirate adventures, her connection to Clare island and her meeting with Queen Elizabeth the first.
+On the rocky headland at the harbour, you will find the castle of Granuaile, the Pirate Queen of Ireland.
+We have a full article about the pirate queen Granuaile, or Grace O’Malley as she is also known, which includes her early life, her pirate adventures, her connection to Clare Island, and her meeting with Queen Elizabeth the First.

-You may also wish to visit the Clare Island Abbey a 12th century Cisterian abbey containing medieval wall and ceiling paintings.
-The paintings feature colourful depictions of mythical, human & animal figures including dragons, horses and men.
-It is one of four such paintwork examples still existing in Ireland today and is the best preserved example.
+You may also wish to visit Clare Island Abbey, a 12th-century Cistercian abbey containing medieval wall and ceiling paintings.
+The paintings feature colourful depictions of mythical, human, and animal figures, including dragons, horses, and men.
+It is one of four such examples of paintwork in Ireland today and is the best-preserved example.

-You will also find Court tombs and no less than 53 Fulachta fiadhs (ancient outdoor cooking sites) on the island which show that the island has been inhabited for over 5000 years.
+You will also find court tombs and no less than 53 Fulachta fiadhs (ancient outdoor cooking sites) on the island, which shows that the island has been inhabited for over 5000 years.

 Clare Island Art Studio and Gallery

-Located in Capnagower in Clare Island classes and workshops are regularly held in the studio where you can enjoy the beautiful surroundings of the island in the company of other artists while you create.
+Located in Capnagower on Clare Island, classes and workshops are regularly held in the studio, where you can enjoy the island’s beautiful surroundings in the company of other artists while you create.

 Maculla Farm Retreat & Yoga Centre